taosdata/TDengine/src/connector/C#/README.md

 dotnet new console
 ```

-* Add TDengineDriver as an package through Nuget.
+* Add "TDengine.Connector" as a package through Nuget into project.

 ``` cmd
 dotnet add package TDengine.Connector